 - Synthetic pheromones: Feliway is a synthetic pheromone that mimics the cat’s natural feel-good pheromones and can help to reduce stress.

 - Work to resolve inter-cat conflict: This may involve separating and re-introducing cats.

-- Provide separate key resources which include one litter tray, food and water bowl for per cat, which should be spread throughout the house and not lined up next to each other.
+- Provide separate key resources which include one litter tray, food and water bowl per cat, which should be spread throughout the house and not lined up next to each other.

-- Keep litter trays clean, scoop solids out twice a day and empty and replace with fresh cat litter once a week.
+- Keep litter trays clean, scoop solids out twice a day and empty and replace them with fresh cat litter once a week.

 - Don’t reward the cat when he or she is engaging in obsessive behaviour.
 This can reinforce the cat and in some cases, escalate the problem.
 When the cat starts to act out his or her OCD, interrupt the behaviour and redirect the cat to another behaviour, for example, call the cat over for a stroke and reward with a treat for complying.

 - Praise and reward the cat when he or she is not acting on the behaviour.

 Tricyclic antidepressant (TCA)

 - Clomipramine (Anafranil): The exact mechanism of action is not known, but it is thought to increase the activity of the neurotransmitter serotonin, which contributes to mood regulation and feelings of well-being and happiness.